Lassive/hakkerointi-kurssi/README.md

-# Github page for all my excercises done during my course "Application hacking and vulnerabilities
+# Github page for all my excercises done during my course "Application hacking and vulnerabilities"